lulzc/compiler_info/README.md

 My usecase for this is to iterate over (on large-scale) of malware samples to find out in which language they are written.

 The provided Golang code is simple and easy to extend to your specific needs.
-*It's my first golang program so of course this code can be improved (e.g using go routines, buffio) and they are better ways todo it overall.*

 Example: you may add the string from upx to the paterns section to check if it exists